Vortexdude/ffmpeg/README.md

 This repository contains a Python module that leverages FFmpeg to perform various video media operations.
 The module is written in Python 3.12 and provides an easy-to-use interface for handling video files, extracting audio, taking screenshots, and more.

 ## Features

-- **Split Video into Chapters**: Automatically splits a video file into chapters based on embedded metadata.
+- **Splitting Chapters**: Split video by chapters metadata.
+- **Take Screenshot**: Capture a screenshot at a specific timestamp.
+- **Stream to MP4 Conversion**: Convert streaming files (e.g., .m3u8) to MP4.
+- **View Metadata**: Access video and audio metadata, including chapters and streams.
-- **Remove Audio**: Strips the audio track from a video file.
+- **Remove Audio from Video**: Remove audio tracks from the video file.
-- **Take Screenshots**: Captures screenshots from specific frames in the video.
-- **Extract Audio**: Extracts audio tracks from a video file.
+- **Convert Video to Audio**: Extract audio streams from a video and convert them to audio-only formats.
-- **Stream Selection**: Allows selection of audio, video, or subtitle streams for further processing.

 ## Requirements